-The University College Advisement Center guides students toward meeting the requirements for their desired degree-granting college.
+The Exploratory and Pre-Professional Advising Center guides students toward meeting the requirements for their desired degree-granting college.
 The advising staff can help prospective students transition to UNM and on their path to becoming a current student.

 You are a prospective student if you have not applied to UNM but are considering applying to UNM.
 If you are looking into a health science major or are undecided, you are welcome to speak with one of our advisors on how to become a student at UNM.
 If you are looking into another major, you will need to speak to the college of your prospective major.
 A list of all the degrees offered at UNM can be found in the University Catalog, and they are organized by college.